-National Sanctity of Life Day is a day that commemorates the anniversary of Roe v.
+National Sanctity of Life Day: National Sanctity of Life Day is a day that commemorates the anniversary of Roe v.
 Wade, which legalized abortion in all 50 states, and is celebrated annually on January 22nd.
 The day’s activities vary from state to state but typically consist of prayer vigils held at churches or hospitals as well as letter-writing campaigns to legislators seeking repeal legislation.
 In some locations, pro-life rallies are also organized with participants distributing literature about abortions and talking to those who have had them for their personal stories.

 The first National Sanctity of Life Day was observed on January 22, 1988, by James Wagoner and his wife Linda Carhart with a vigil at St. Patrick’s Cathedral in New York City that attracted over 700 people from all across the country.
 In 1991, President George H. W Bush declared January 22nd National Sanctity of Life Day and honored it with a public service announcement that aired on national television networks in the United States.

 On January 22, 1984, President Ronald Reagan issued a presidential proclamation designating that day as National Sanctity of Human Life Day.
 The nation was in turmoil following the Roe v Wade decision 11 years earlier which guaranteed women access to abortion but also had many negative consequences including rising rates among minority populations.

 In his speech recognizing this event, he said “I have spent my life fighting for our children – born and unborn” He went on to call out three specific cases where people were being executed despite their pleas for mercy

 The output tone should be loving and encouraging to uplift the reader.
 The topic should be discussed from a Christian perspective and with biblical references when possible to give others an understanding of this subject through God’s eyes.

 The second sentence does not have any numbers or bullets.